 The Importance of Monitoring Equine Performance and Behaviour

 Regardless of your horsey ambitions for 2019, we should all be looking to improve the overall health and well-being of our equine partners.
 Are there changes to your horse’s mood or behavior lately?
 Has there been a noticeable shift in your saddle fit that you’ve been meaning to address?
 What about the stiffness you’ve been feeling to the left when bending on the circle?
-Your horse’s coat has been lackluster recently- is he getting enough in his diet?
+If your horse’s coat has been lackluster recently, is he getting enough in his diet?

-Here are three habits you can adopt to help set you and your equine companion on the right track for the New Year
+Here are three habits you can adopt to help set you and your equine companion on the right track for the New Year:

-Writing (or typing) things down can be extremely beneficial to track and unpack the chronological progression of changes in your horse.
+Writing (or typing) things down can be extremely beneficial to track and unpack the chronological progression of performance changes in your horse.
 The journal can be as detailed or as general as you’d like.
 Keeping notes of vet and farrier visits seems obvious.
-However, recording changes in behavior, equipment, routine, training habits and turn-out schedules can be hugely beneficial.
+However, recording changes in behavior, equipment, routine, training habits, and turn-out schedules can be hugely beneficial.
 You may start to uncover patterns or clues that lead to realizations and solutions you might not have otherwise considered.

-Also- let’s not forget the wearable tech that’s emerged in the equine industry over the past few years.
+Also, let’s not forget the wearable tech that’s emerged in the equine industry over the past few years.
 For those serious about collecting data on their horse’s health and welfare, there’s NightWatch24 and Trakener.

-3) Stop, Look and Listen
+Stop, Look and Listen to Your Horse

 Continuing to share and learn how to help our horses be happy and healthy is so important to optimize well-being and performance.
 Over the next few months, our equine blog posts will address various topics surrounding ways to support our horse’s well-being.
 If there’s a particular topic you’re interested in that you’d like featured in next month’s equine blog, contact email@example.com

-Thanks for reading and until next time, Happy Riding!
+Thanks for reading and until next time, happy riding!